joshgerdes/jekyll-uno/_posts/2023-01-02-create-azure-ip-groups-based-on-the-ip-address-ranges-of-countries.md

 As you can see, it's reasonably easy to create IP Groups containing a list of IP ranges for multiple countries quickly:

 ![Azure Portal - Azure IP Groups](/uploads/azureportal_ipgrps.png "Azure Portal - Azure IP Groups")

+Note: The script can also be found in my Public Git Repo [here](https://github.com/lukemurraynz/Azure){:target="_blank"}, feel free to recommend pull requests if you have anything to add or change.